RandomGamingDev/Vinegar/README.md

 There are multiple different types of smart pointers, which allows for ownership and borrowing, shared pointers, and garbage collection.

+Please note that the garbage collector doesn't call the destructor.
+For this functionality you will have to implement it yourself with your own function for the garbage collector pointer.

 Note: This was made in a rush and I am open to any suggestions